Linus41/FinalClassRepo/21-Project-3/04-Supplemental/starters/mongoose-auth-material/README.md

 Please follow the configuration guide for MERN or Sequelize apps.
 You will need to:

 - Configure a Heroku application
-- Add an instance of JawsDB and add the connection information in ```config/config.json```, or use or mLab and let it just work.
+- Add an instance of JawsDB or mLab
 - Pass the config var ```NODE_ENV = production``` in the deployed version.

 ## Built With